itcodium/Javascript/Patrones/3. The Module Pattern/README.md

 Public object members which refer to private variables are also subject to the no-patch rule notes above.

 As a result of this, modules created with the Revealing Module pattern may be more fragile than those created with the original Module pattern, so care should be taken during usage.

+# The Singleton Pattern

+The Singleton pattern is thus known because it restricts instantiation of a class to a single object.
+Classically, the Singleton pattern can be implemented by creating a class with a method that creates a new instance of the class if one doesn't exist.
+In the event of an instance already existing, it simply returns a reference to that object.